Mareliusmoen/cosmic-ninja/README.md

 - Music file will play in preview in vscode, but does not even load in the deployed browser. **FIX:** Added SoundClouds embedded music player.

 ## Unsolved bugs
+- Background image is not fully responsive for all screensizes, but this is due the template from Code Institute used for this project (as it is a python-project) and not the code I added to it.

+No other bugs found during testing.
 ## Deployment
 ### ***Final Deployment to Heroku:***